EG-Ecosystem/.github/profile/README.md

 # The EG Ecosystem

-Our mission is to leverage community action and blockchain technologies to grow a global movement that defies the status quo and makes profitability intrinsically linked to positive social impact.<p>
+$EG serves as the utility token of the EG Ecosystem, striving to drive crypto adoption into the mainstream by developing innovative products<p>
 We are a team of dreamers and builders who want the best for our planet's future.
 We launched the cryptocurrency as a uniting force, and over 480,000 investors globally have joined their voices to ours.
 In less than a year we’ve delivered over $3,700,000 to worthy causes, proving what’s possible when we come together for a common goal. <p>

-EG is a community token on the Binance Smart Chain.
-We encourage any developer interested in creating software, widgets, charts or adding utility to the token to reach out to the team.
-The long term aim for new features is to make it publicly accessible so anyone can see, modify and distribute the code as they see fit.
-This will attract a wider talent pool to the project.

 EG EcoSystem includes: <p>

-* <b>EG Token</b> - A BEP-20 token governed by community working groups with an innovative revenue distribution model. <br>
+* <b>EG Token</b> - A BEP-20 token governed by community working groups with an innovative revenue distribution model. <be>
+* <b>EGSwap</b> - A multichain decentralised exchange (DEX) which has a unique trading fee-sharing mechanism for whitelisted projects. <br>
+* <b>EGSpectre </b> - Private Transactions & Cross Chain Bridge that supports 25+ Blockchains and 100s of tokens with market leading prices.
+Also available as a Telegram bot. <br>
 * <b>Salesforce Exchange</b> - Fully non-custodial, platform-native wallet management on the world's largest CRM platform.<br>
 * <b>EG Social Impact Portal</b> - View details of our $3.7 Million+ Donations and donate directly to your favoutire charities.<br>
 * <b>Burn Party</b> - A multi-chain community token burn platform, in collaboration with Chainlink.<br>
+* <b>HeadsTails</b> - A BetFi platform where you can use $EG and Stabelcoins to predict world events and win amazing prizes.<br>
 * <b>EG Migrate</b> - A migration portal to upgrade/consolidate V1 tokens to V2 for any project.
-* <b>EG Trade</b> - A Whitelabel Swap UI and charting solution, built on top of PancakeSwap.<br>
+* <b>EGTrade</b> - A Whitelabel Swap UI and charting solution, built on top of PancakeSwap.<br>
+* <b>EGRamp</b> - Buy Crypto with Credit & Debit cards.<br>
-* <b>Gator Gang NFT Collection</b> - Holders receive exclusive perks and access within the EG Ecosystem.<br>
+* <b>Gator Gang NFT Collection</b> - Holders receive exclusive perks and access within the EG Ecosystem.<be>
+* <b>EG NFT Staking</b> - A platform for staking your Gator Gang NFT and earning rewards from the daily token volume.<br>
 * <b>EG Blockchain Agency</b> - A blockchain consultancy to develop any blockchain tech including concept, branding, design, and development.<br>
 * <b>Blockchain Alliance for Global Good</b> - EG is the founder of BAGG.
 An alliance to unite blockchain and cryptocurrency companies together to incentivize inherent & integrated social impact around the world through joint ventures.<br>
-* <b>EG Swap</b> - EG's very own Decentralised Exchange (DEX) which has a unique trading fee-sharing mechanism for whitelisted projects. <br>
-* <b>EG NFT Staking</b> - A platform for staking your Gator Gang NFT and earning rewards from the daily token volume.
-Coming Soon<br>

 ## Revenue Distribution

-### From HT Platform
+### Revenue Distribution from EGSwap (Dex)
+* 0.02% of trading fees collected
+* Revenue from Banner ads.
+* Revenue from EGSpectre.
+* Revenue from EGRamp.
-* 15%: EG Token buyback & holder rewards</br>
+* Used for EG Token buyback & burn.
-* 15%: Social Impact fund</br>

 ### Fees from EG Crypto Exchange on Salesforce
 * 100%: EG Token buyback & burn

-### Revenue Distribution from Burn Party (Token Burns, Advertisements)
-* 100%: EG Token buyback & holder rewards

-### Revenue Distribution from Whitelabel EGTrade sales
-* 100%: EG Token buyback & holder rewards

 ### Revenue Distribution from EG Blockchain Agency
 * 10%: EG Token buyback & holder rewards

-### Revenue Distribution from EGSwap (Dex)
+### From HeadsTails Platform
-* 0.02% of trading fees collected: EG Token buyback & burn
+* 15%: EG Token buyback & holder rewards</br>
+* 15%: Social Impact fund</br>

 <hr>